Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 ## Developing Skills

-A Skill is a Web Assembly Component compiled against our WIT (**W**eb Assembly **I**nterface **T**ypes) we call the **C**ognitive **S**ystem **I**nterface.
-The good thing is that you can compile almost any language into Web Assembly.
+A Skill is a WebAssembly Component compiled against our WIT (**W**ebAssembly **I**nterface **T**ypes) we call the **C**ognitive **S**ystem **I**nterface (CSI).
+The good thing is that you can compile almost any language into WebAssembly.
 Here we explain only how it works for Python.

 ## Developing Skills in Python

-This is a step by step instruction of how to write skills.
+This is a step-by-step instruction of how to write Skills.
 There is also an example repository at <https://gitlab.aleph-alpha.de/engineering/haiku-skill-python> for you to explore.

 First you need to create the Python bindings for the Cognitive System Interface.
-In order to this, copy this file in your directory.
+In order to do this, copy this file to your directory.
 We call it `skill.wit`:

 ```wit
 package pharia:skill;